siran/writing/posts/_drafts/The Open Box - Why We Are Not 'In' The Universe.md

 $t$ to state $t+\Delta t$.

 Time is thus the byproduct of the need of energy to keep flowing and to persist.
-The propagator just encodes this mathematically and justifies it topologically — by the shape of its mere existence as a self-sustaining propagating loop of energy.
+The propagator just encodes this mathematically and justifies it topologically —by the shape of its mere existence as a self-sustaining propagating loop of energy.

 It is not a river that carries us; it is the sequence of necessary